Hawking radiation from acoustic black holes in relativistic heavy ion collisions: The system

 The dynamics of the quark gluon plasma should be described by relativistic equations for the conservation of energy and momentum as the plasma velocity takes relativistic values and its equation of state is that for a relativistic fluid.
-However, as a first approximation towards constructing a new analogue model of gravity, in this work we pretend to forget this and use non-relativistic hydrodynamics instead.
+However, as a first approximation towards constructing a new analogue model of gravity, in this work we use non-relativistic hydrodynamics instead.
 This is not unreasonable, as for the actual QGP system, we will restrict to fluid velocities of order, and less than, the sound speed which will be less than $1/\sqrt{3}$ (in units of speed of light, $c$).
 Thus, relativistic corrections will not be very large.
 For the equation of state part, we are only assuming a barotropic equation of state, so the relativistic aspect of equation of state is not playing a major role here.
-Second point is that, at lower energy heavy-ion collisions, one forms a hadronic fluid which for large baryon densities will be close to a non-relativistic system.
-Certainly, the kinematic viscosity for such a system will be larger, still quantum correlations may be important here as well.
-So, hopefully quantum nature of the fluid may still be applicable, even for the hadronic system.
 In fact the UrQMD simulation we have carried out, deals only with hadronic degrees of freedom, and we include only nucleons (protons and neutrons), so our non-relativistic treatment is consistent with that.
 Under this approximation, the mass density $\rho(t,z)$ of the plasma becomes relevant in place of the energy density $\epsilon (t,z)$ and the barotropic condition is $\rho(p)$.
-We consider the stage when thermal equilibrium has been attained (to a good approximation, as discussed below) so that nucleons follow a Fermi Dirac distribution with a large value of the baryon chemical potential, (instead of the Boltzmann velocity distribution which holds for longer times \cite{bass1998}).
+We consider the stage when thermal equilibrium has been attained (to a good approximation, as discussed below) so that nucleons follow a Fermi Dirac distribution with a large value of the baryon chemical potential, (instead of the Boltzmann velocity distribution which holds for longer times \cite{bravina1998}).
 Thus quantum statistics is relevant, again justifying the quantum nature of the fluid.
+This observation is very important.
+Note that we earlier argued that for ultra-relativistic collisions, the very low values of $\eta/s$, close to the AdS/CFT limit, suggest presence of strong quantum correlations, justifying the quantum nature of fluid which is of crucial importance for Hawking radiation from the acoustic black hole.
+However, for the non-relativistic nucleonic plasma resulting from a low energy heavy-ion collision, $\eta/s$ is larger, so its value cannot be used as an indicator of the presence of strong quantum correlations.
+However, as we discussed above, the quantum nature of fluid here is manifest from the fact that quantum statistics with the Fermi-Dirac distribution provides a much better fit compared to the Maxwell-Boltzmann distribution.